mooltiverse/nyx/docs/_pages/guide/user/02.introduction/usage.md

 ```

 In this example `dumpSomeDiagnostics` represents some arbitrary task that depends on [`nyxInfer`](#nyxinfer) just to make sure the `nyxState` is available and is used to print a few attributes from the state.

+## Using the GitHub Action

+When using GitHub Actions, the [Nyx Action](https://github.com/mooltiverse/nyx-github-action) is the easiest and most effective way of using Nyx.

+Please refer to the [action page](https://github.com/mooltiverse/nyx-github-action) for instructions.